moby/moby/docs/sources/reference/builder.md

 `ENTRYPOINT`, then the whole container runs as if it was just that executable.

-The `ENTRYPOINT` instruction adds an entry command that will **not** be overwritten when arguments are passed to `docker run`, unlike the behavior of `CMD`
-.literal}.
-This allows arguments to be passed to the entrypoint. i.e.
-`docker run <image> -d` will pass the "-d" argument to the ENTRYPOINT.
+The `ENTRYPOINT` instruction adds an entry command that will **not** be overwritten when arguments are passed to `docker run`, unlike the behavior of `CMD`.
+This allows arguments to be passed to the entrypoint. i.e.  `docker run <image> -d` will pass the "-d" argument to the ENTRYPOINT.

 You can specify parameters either in the ENTRYPOINT JSON array (as in "like an exec" above), or by using a CMD statement.
 Parameters in the